the-catalystmc/microverse-portfolio-setup/README.md

 HTML & CSS

 ## Getting Started
 There are no installations required.
-Simply clone or download the zip files and open the index.html to open the webpage.
+Simply git clone git@github.com:the-catalystmc/microverse-portfolio-setup.git or download the zip files and open the index.html to open the webpage.

 ## Authors
 GitHub: @the-catalyst

 ## Contributing
 Contributions, issues, and feature requests are welcome!

-Feel free to check the issues page.

 ## Show your support
 Give a star if you like this project!